 dd is a common Unix program whose primary purpose is the low-level copying and conversion of raw data.
-You can use this command backup whole hard drives, create a large file filled with only zeros, create and modify image files at specific points, and even do conversions to upper case. dd Command can strip headers, write middle of the disk, extracts parts of the binary files and it can be used by the Linux kernel makefiles to make boot images. dd capable to copy and convert magnetic tape formats, convert between ASCII and EBCDIC, Swap bytes.
+You can use this command backup whole hard drives, create a large file filled with only zeros, create and modify image files at specific points and even do conversions to upper case. dd command can strip headers, write middle of the disk, extract parts of the binary files and it can be used by the Linux kernel makefiles to make boot images. dd is capable to copy and convert magnetic tape formats, convert between ASCII and EBCDIC and swap bytes.

 Syntax: dd if=infput file of=outputfile bx=byte size

-Here will create fixed 10 MB file using dd command
+Here we will create fixed 10 MB file using dd command:

 [root@localhost ~]# dd if=/dev/zero of=testfile1MB bs=10485760 count=1